 What happens when my name gets to the top of the list?

-You’ll be contacted by our secretary, John Waddington, who will invite you along for a tour of the site and show you the plot or plots that are currently available.
-He’ll tell you about the site, explain a few of our rules and regulations, answer any questions you might have, then invite you to decide whether you’d like to take on a plot.
-If you say yes, he’ll talk you through the (short) paperwork and take your current year’s payment.
+You’ll be contacted by our rentals secretary, Neva Wedderburn, who will invite you along for a tour of the site and show you the plot or plots that are currently available.
+Neva will tell you about the site, explain a few of our rules and regulations, answer any questions you might have, then invite you to decide whether you’d like to take on a plot.
+If you say yes, Neva will talk you through the (short) paperwork and take your current year’s payment.

 How much is the annual rent on a plot?